13 Magical Things to Do in Nice in Winter (2024-2025)

 Castle Hill is open seven days a week, from 8:30am to 6:00pm in winter and from 8:30am to 8pm in summer.

-14. Learn More at Musée du Palais Lascaris
+12. Peruse Nice’s Musée du Palais Lascaris

 Dating back to the first half of the 17th century, this baroque-style palace houses a collection of around 500 musical instruments owned by Antoine Gautier and the collection of the Gisèle Tissier-Grandpierre Foundation of the Institut de France.

-The palace was built for the aristocratic Lascaris di Ventimiglia family of Italian origin, who owned this impressive building until 1802.
+The palace was built for the aristocratic Lascaris di Ventimiglia family (of Italian origin), who owned this impressive building until 1802.

 Musée du Palais Lascaris - saiko3p - Shutterstock